forthy42/net2o/wiki/squid.md

 distribution of wealth, and all the assorted problems: economic power leads to political power, corruption, tax cuts for the rich, slavery-like work relationships, because only the rich can afford hiring people; the poor can't.
+The instability of deflationary money leads to speculation bubbles, which burst, and this instability moves the money even faster to the first movers, who don't lose anything in the downcycles.

 That's not what I think as future I want.
 Fiat money has its downsides, too; but mostly when the state that controls it is in deep